Georgy Bogdanovich Yakulov: Years flourishing

 According to the Yakulov-Shchuko project, the monument, about 56 meters high, had six floors and ended with an open observation gallery.
 The first floor housed a library with a book depository and an archive, on the second - a columned hall with choirs, on floors 3-6 - memorial rooms for the leaders of the revolution.
 Outside, the spiral ramp "Road 26" was decorated with sculptures of 26 Baku commissars.
 Memorial, conceived not just as a monument to people, but as a monument to events that embodied the ideas of millions, - "could turn into a center of public forums, mass theatrical performances, concerts, celebrations on the occasion of solemn dates".

-S. Yesenin, under the impression of the image of the monument, created his "Ballad of twenty-six", dedicating it to my friend: "With love to the wonderful artist G. Yakulov", and read the ballad for the first time on the anniversary of the death of the commissars on September 20, 1924 on Freedom Square in Baku.
+S. Yesenin, under the impression of the image of the monument, created his "Ballad of twenty-six", dedicating it to my friend: "With love to the wonderful artist G. Yakulov", and read the ballad for the first time on the anniversary of the death of the commissars on September 20, 1924, on Freedom Square in Baku.

 Models of the monument to 26 Baku commissars and theatrical scenery Yakulov participated in the World Exhibition in Paris (1925).
 Prior to that, in October 1922, five of his paintings were presented at the 1st Russian exhibition at the Van Diemen & Co gallery in Berlin, and in March 1923, while on tour of the Chamber Theater in Paris, he exhibited at the local gallery "Guillaume".
 Yakulov was a member of the selection committee of the Soviet section at the preparatory stage for the World Exhibition, and during her work he was elected vice-president and member of the jury for the Theater section, as well as a jury member for the Architecture Section (these international sections were housed in the Grand Palais).
 Yakulov's works, as a member of the international jury, did not participate in the competition, they were awarded Honorary Diplomas (the second most important award after the Grand Prix) out of competition.

-The World's Fair, which opened on April 28, 1925, ran through October; Yakulov arrived in Paris in June and brought with him about 100 works, intending to organize a personal exhibition.
+The International Exposition of Modern Industrial and Decorative Arts, which opened on April 28, 1925, ran through October; Yakulov arrived in Paris in June and brought with him about 100 works, intending to organize a personal exhibition.
 The exhibition did not take place, but the artist stayed in Paris until December: his fame and recognition as a set designer is so high that Yakulov received an offer from S. Diaghilev to participate in the creation of a ballet about the life of modern Russia.
 By order of Diaghilev, he began to work on sketches of scenery and costumes for the ballet "Steel Gallop", libretto of which he wrote together with composer S. Prokofiev.
 "Steel Gallop" choreographed by L. Massine was performed on the stage of the Sarah Bernhardt Theater in Paris, then was shown in London.